openharmony/docs/en/device-dev/driver/driver-platform-hdmi-develop.md

         > ![](../public_sys-resources/icon-note.gif) **NOTE**
         >
         >
         > To the driver, the custom structure holds parameters and data.
-The **DeviceResourceIface** method provided by the HDF reads the values in the **hdmi_config.hcs** file to initialize the members in the custom structure and passes important parameters, such as the device number and bus number, to the **HdmiCntlr** object at the core layer.
+The **DeviceResourceIface** method provided by the HDF reads the values in the **hdmi_config.hcs** file to initialize the members in the custom structure and pass important parameters, such as the device number and bus number, to the **HdmiCntlr** object at the core layer.

         ```c
         struct HdmiAdapterHost {